openharmony/docs/en/application-dev/reference/apis-camera-kit/js-apis-camera.md

 SecureSession extends [Session](#session11), [Flash](#flash11), [AutoExposure](#autoexposure11), [Focus](#focus11), [Zoom](#zoom11)

 Implements a secure session, which provides operations on the flash, exposure, focus, and zoom.

+> **NOTE**
+>
+> You can call [createSession](#createsession11) with [SceneMode](#scenemode11) set to **SECURE_PHOTO** to create a session in secure mode.
+This class is designed for applications with high security requirements, such as facial recognition systems and banking services.
+It must be used together with the security TA to support service scenarios where both standard preview streams and security streams are generated.
+> The security TA can verify the signature of data delivered by the server, sign images, parse and assemble TLV logic, and read, create, and operate keys.
+It applies to image processing.

 ### addSecureOutput<sup>12+</sup>